Mosley Street

 Mosley Street is a street in Manchester, England.
 It runs between its junction with Piccadilly Gardens and Market Street to St Peter's Square.
 Beyond St Peter's Square it becomes Lower Mosley Street.
 It is the location of several Grade II and Grade II* listed buildings.

 Mosley Street tram stop was located near Piccadilly Gardens.
-In 2009, the tram lines were reconstructed, and buses used Mosley Street en route to Piccadilly Gardens until May 2011, when they were rerouted along Portland Street.
-The street is now exclusively used by Metrolink trams and no cars are permitted on the street.
+In 2009, the tram lines on Mosley Street were reconstructed.
+Historically buses used Mosley Street en route to Piccadilly Gardens, however the services were rerouted along Portland Street in 2011.
+The street is now used by Metrolink trams and no cars are permitted on the street, although emergency service vehicles can still use the road and traffic signals at junctions remain in operational.
 The tram stop closed on 17 May 2013.

 History

 The streets in the neighbourhood were laid in the 1780s and by the early 19th century Mosley Street was the centre of the fashionable residential part of town with institutions such as the Portico Library and the Royal Manchester Institution.
 The street was named after Nicholas Mosley who in 1596 bought the manor of Manchester for £3,500.
 His father, Edward Mosley, already owned Hough End Hall, which was the manor house of Withington.
 The Mosley family sold their manorial rights to Manchester City Council for £200,000 in 1846.
 In the first quarter of the 19th century the street was home to Hugh Birley, Samuel Brooks and Nathan Mayer Rothschild.

 The nature of the street changed after 1827, when a house on the corner of Market Street was converted into a hotel and rooms in its coach house on Back Mosley Street were used as a warehouse.
 Several more warehouses were built after 1830 and large houses occupied by the gentry were speculatively converted to warehouses.
-The Congregational Chapel, in Cannon Street, was replaced by a chapel in Mosley Street and in 1848 the congregation moved again out of the centre of Manchester, to the chapel, in Cavendish Street, Chorlton on Medlock.
+The Congregational Chapel, in Cannon Street, was replaced by a chapel in Mosley Street and in 1848 the congregation moved again out of the centre of Manchester, to the chapel in Cavendish Street, Chorlton on Medlock.